 There are some great pictures of the building in its early years, including some of it being built, on the Dolny-Slask (lower-Silesia) website here.

 The comparison between the new building and the surrounding immaculate streets and its terrible current state are dramatic.
 The decorative concrete that for a garden around the base are crooked and cracked, filled only with weeds.
 Every surface is covered with graffiti and stained with the patina of zero maintenance.

 As with the buildings in the previous posts, I took a few snaps using the Bronica before processing and scanning the film at home.

 I had the good fortune to visit Oxford yesterday.
-The trip was to visit the various exhibitions of the Oxford Photography Festival which in the event was a little disappointing (mention should be made of the Pentti Sammallahti work which was magnificently printed (although smaller than expected), some of Richard Davies’s Russian churches and Clarita Lulic’s hilarious cruise ship portraits).
+The trip was to visit the various exhibitions of the Oxford Photography Festival which in the event was a little hot and cold (mention should be made of the wonderful Pentti Sammallahti work which was magnificently printed (although smaller than expected), some of Richard Davies’s Russian churches and Clarita Lulic’s hilarious cruise ship portraits).
 As we jogged between venues, we stumbled across several of Oxford’s modernist structures that are dotted amongst the dreaming spires.
 Continue reading

 On our recent trip to Poland, I took my Bronica SQ-A, Zorki 4 and Lomo LC-A and used them to photograph my usual Polish subjects – old Polish cars, socialist architecture and the things that sort of sum the place up and show how different it is to all that is familiar in England.